 In the late 1970s, scientists discovered that microorganisms once considered bacteria were actually a different life form: archaea.
 These organisms live in severe conditions where bacteria and animals are not found.
-For example, ocean-dwelling archaea live near vents where temperatures exceed 212 degrees Fahrenheit, the boiling point of water.
+For example, ocean-dwelling archaea live near vents where temperatures exceed 212 degrees Fahrenheit, which is the boiling point of water.

 Solid as a Rock

 To provide more evidence of ubiquity, some microorganisms -- endoliths -- are inside rocks or between grains of minerals.
-These bacteria, fungi or archaea are found both above and below the Earth’s surface.
+These bacteria, fungi, or archaea are found both above and below the Earth’s surface.
 Because of their unique homes, some endoliths are autotrophs, making their own food from surrounding matter.

 Blast from the Past